kfickle/PIP-DES/README.md

 #### Node Installation Tips

 **1.** After agreeing to to the licensing agreement, the installer will prompt you for the installation location.
-  -> Leave the default location, unless you have a specific need to install it somewhere else.
+ <br> -> Leave the default location, unless you have a specific need to install it somewhere else.

 **2** The install wizard will allow you to select components to include or remove from the installation.
-  -> Again, unless you have a specific need, accept the defaults.
+  <br> -> Again, unless you have a specific need, accept the defaults.

 **3** When prompted to automatically install additional dependencies (python and <a href="https://chocolatey.org/packages/nodejs">chocolatey</a>)
-  -> I would encourage allowing node to handle this for you, unless you have a specific reason to do so manually.
+ <br>  -> I would encourage allowing node to handle this for you, unless you have a specific reason to do so manually.

 #### Verify Installation